-What is the course about?
+What is this subject about?

 Studying mechanics allows us to understand the physical world and to work out how objects move when forces such as gravity act on them.

-What will I study in the first year?
+What will I study over the two years?

 How is the course assessed?

-What skills will I develop in this course?
+What skills will I need and develop on this course?

-There is a strong emphasis on developing skills in logical reasoning and problem solving and you will be solving problems by reasoning clearly in a step-by-step, logical way using algebra.
+There is a strong emphasis on developing skills in logical reasoning and problem solving and you will be solving problems by reasoning clearly in a step-by-step, logical way, using algebra.
 You will learn how to represent situations mathematically and then to find solutions to them.
 In Statistics you will spend time interpreting and investigating real data and drawing conclusions from it.
 In Mechanics you will study how objects move under the influence of gravity and you will learn about forces and Newton’s laws.